 Earning Extra Cash: Which Online Clothing Reseller is Right for You?

-Studies show that Americans are drowning in stuff – toys, cleaning supplies, clothes – regardless of financial standing, most of us have more things lying around than we really need.
+Studies show that Americans are drowning in Stuff — toys, cleaning supplies, clothes, the lists goes on.
+Regardless of our financial situations, most of us have more things lying around than we really need.
 At the same time, 44% of Americans struggle to get by each month.
 So why not put two and two together to de-clutter our lives and earn a bit of extra cash on the side?

-Believe it or not, when in a bind for cash just 7% of Americans indicate that they would pawn or sell something.
+Studies show that when Americans are in a bind for cash, only 7% of Americans indicate that they would pawn or sell something.
 Why the hesitation to get rid of excess stuff in exchange for cash?
 Dropping an armful of items of at a resale shop can be a chore, and pawn shops traditionally handle larger-ticket items like jewelry and appliances, which not of all of us have lying around.